Short-Term Rental (Vacation Rentals) Ordinance

 - Annual renewals thereafter - $96

 The City of Coeur d’Alene is accepting permits online at this time.
-To be in compliance, the application must be submitted no later than March 15th if you are currently operating in city limits.
 Code Enforcement will be actively searching for properties that are operating without a permit.
 The city will process and issue permits in the order received.

 PRIOR TO FILLING OUT THE APPLICATION:

 To apply for any type of license, you first need to have a personal web account issued to you.
 There's a button at the top of the License page (www.cdaid.org/License) that will take you to the www.cdaid.org/License/ApplyForPersonAccount page to do that.
 Our staff will review your application and then, upon approval, email the login details.

 - Review the supporting documents and the copy of the Short-Term-Rental ordinance below.

 - After reviewing the "ITEMS NEEDED FOR SUCCESSFUL APPLICATION list below, apply for the license at: www.cdaid.org/License